gdcastillo/Mobile-Apps/README.md

 # Mobile-Apps
-A repository containing the work done in my Mobile Apps class
+A repository of Mobile Apps